jpmorganchase/salt-ds/.changeset/happy-tables-leave.md

 ---
-"@salt-ds/lab": minor
+"@salt-ds/core": minor
 ---

-Added `Tag` component.
+Added `Tag` component to core.
 Tags are non-interactive visual adornments that represent metadata or keywords associated with content, drawing the user's attention to categories without requiring interaction.

 ```typescript
   <Tag>Tag</Tag>